adam-sroka/website/README.md

 ## TODOs
 - [ ] make a tutorial and update the Codeberg docs about Hugo deployment, see [this issue](https://codeberg.org/Codeberg/Documentation/issues/27)?
 EDIT: This seems to be already done [here](https://codeberg.org/Codeberg-CI/examples) so:
 - [ ] Use a Codeberg-CI (Woodpecker) pipeline for deployment, first have a look at [this](https://codeberg.org/Codeberg-CI/examples/src/branch/main/Hugo/hugo.yml)
+- [ ] Find out if I can redirect to adam.sr from www.adam.sr as was the case with GitHub pages. (maybe adding www.adam.sr to `.domains` would help?)

 ## Acknowledgements